Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample09_ObservableEventBatch.md

 # Observable Event Data Batch

-This sample demonstrates how to write an `ObservableEventDataBatch` wrapper class that allows an application to read events that have been added to a batch.
-This is unlike the standard `EventDataBatch` class which restricts the application from accessing `EventData` instances once they have been added successfully.
-There are two main reasons for this.
-The first being due to the goal of the `EventDataBatch` class, which is to verify that a batch of events does not exceed the size limits set by the `EventHub`.
-The second reason for this stems from the mutable nature of  `EventData` objects.
+This sample demonstrates how to write an `ObservableEventDataBatch` class wraps an `EventDataBatch` to allow an application to read events that have been added to a batch.
+This is unlike the standard `EventDataBatch` class which restricts the application from accessing `EventData` instances once they have been accepted into the batch. `EventDataBatch` has this limitation to ensure that the state of the batch remains consistent and valid as events are added, and that it can successfully be published.

 #### Issues: Batch Invalidation and Observable Events Sync